Mahmudumar/Mahmudumar/README.md

 # 👋 Hello, I'm Mahmud Umar

-I'm a passionate and curious programmer on a journey to master Python and explore the world of software development.
+I'm a passionate programmer on a journey to master Python and explore the world of software development.

 - 🔎 Currently focused on learning **Python** and writing clean, testable code
 - 💡 Interested in **programming**, **software testing**, and **building useful tools**